oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-know-when-to-use-versus-and-verses/rule.md

 Figure: Good example: in a legal context, “versus”<br>is abbreviated to “v.”

-"Adam penned many verses about his lo​ve for .NET development"
+"Adam penned many verses about his love for .NET development"
-Figure: Good example​
+Figure: Good example

-​